-In an earlier post on refraction and safety with multifocal soft lenses, I discussed how colleagues often as this question – if you’re fortunate to have access to multiple multifocal, dual focus or myopia controlling contact lens designs, which is best?
-In Part 1 I discussed considering refraction and safety, and in this second part I’ll discuss how these lenses compare based on efficacy and visual function.
-For simplicity, I’ll use the terminology of multifocal soft contact lens (MFSCL) for any lens with more than one optical focus power, including:
+In another post on refraction and safety with multifocal soft lenses, I discussed how colleagues often ask this question – if you’re fortunate to have access to multiple multifocal, dual focus or myopia controlling contact lens designs, which is best?
+I firstly discussed considering refraction and safety, and in this second part I’ll discuss how these lenses compare based on efficacy and visual function.
+For simplicity, I’ll use the terminology of multifocal soft contact lens (MFCL) for any lens with more than one optical focus power, including:

-At present, there is no study directly comparing the different MFSCL types for their relative myopia control effects.
+At present, there is no study directly comparing the different MFCL types for their relative myopia control effects.
 As I’ve described previously to help understand myopia control efficacy, the percentage efficacy rates we see quoted in studies are difficult to directly compare to eachother, as the outcome depends on the control group – how old were they, what correction were they wearing, how much they progressed – and study factors such as duration and testing protocol.
-To keep things simple and evidence based, then, I refer to the 2016 meta-analysis which examined numerous lens designs, some commercially available and some not, which concluded that these lenses show an average of around 50% efficacy for refractive and axial length myopia control.1
+To keep things simple and evidence based, then, I refer to the 2016 meta-analysis which examined numerous lens designs, some commercially available and some not, which concluded that these lenses show an average of around 30-50% efficacy for refractive and axial length myopia control.1

 Visual function: accommodation